Are Oregon Vital Records Open to the Public?

 How Do I Obtain Oregon Birth Records?

-Requests for birth records start at the clerk’s office in the county where the life event occured.
-Meanwhile, the Vital Records Office also acts as a central repository for statewide birth records and processes requests for birth certificates and birth certificate replacement.
-To order birth certificates from this state agency, the requester must complete a birth record order form or prepare a written request stating information relevant to the record.
+Requests for birth records start at the clerk’s office in the county where the life event occurred.
+Meanwhile, the Oregon Vital Records Office also acts as a central repository for statewide birth records and processes requests for birth certificates and replacement birth certificates.
+To order birth certificates from this state agency, the requester must complete an Oregon Birth Record Order Form (English or Spanish) or prepare a written request stating information relevant to the record.
 Upon completing the request form, attach payment in the form of a check or money order, as well as a government-issued photo ID.
 Enclose the application packet containing these three items in a self-addressed stamped envelope and submit it in person or via mail to:

 Oregon Vital Records Office